Trast00/reimangined-conference/README.md

 # Re-imangined-conference
-This is a project about a re-imagined conference about entrepreneurship.
+This is a project about a re-imagined conference (Leaders Entrepreneurship Conference) about entrepreneurship.

 ## Built With